Analyzing Paya (PAYA) and Its Peers

 |2.17

-Paya presently has a consensus price target of $15.00, indicating a potential upside of 38.89%.
-As a group, “Holding & other investment offices” companies have a potential upside of 9.17%.
-Given Paya’s stronger consensus rating and higher probable upside, equities analysts plainly believe Paya is more favorable than its rivals.
+Paya presently has a consensus price target of $15.00, indicating a potential upside of 36.74%.
+As a group, “Holding & other investment offices” companies have a potential upside of 7.15%.
+Given Paya’s stronger consensus rating and higher probable upside, analysts plainly believe Paya is more favorable than its rivals.

-Paya has a beta of 0.02, meaning that its stock price is 98% less volatile than the S&P 500.
-Comparatively, Paya’s rivals have a beta of -0.01, meaning that their average stock price is 101% less volatile than the S&P 500.

 Summary